An Aldaria Journal

 Written By: Damien Knight

-Koraki’s recent wedding had its share of problems.
-There was the political uprising and death of two of his guards.
-On top of assassination suspicions it rose in the Lady Esmir.
-The stress had him at his wits end but it wouldn’t be Aldaria if these little problems didn’t occur.
+Koraki’s wedding had its share of problems.
+There was the political uprising , death of two of his guards and the assassination suspicions it rose in the Queen Esmir.
+He was at his wits end, but it wouldn’t be Aldaria if things went to plan.

-Koraki sat up in his bed, a cigarette pursed in his lips, his wife dead asleep, her light snores all he could hear.
-It was the wedding night and it started off like any normal persons wedding night.
+Koraki sat up in his bed, a cigarette pursed in his lips, his wife dead asleep.
+Her light snores were all he could hear.
+It was their wedding night and it started off like any normal persons wedding night.
 This thought made him smirk, his dark teeth exposed just enough to glint off the moonlight entering the window.
 He stood up.
 It was time to leave his bride as he had work to do.

 Like a mist, he drifted out of the palace, undetected by his men.
-He knew he should have stayed, but he was restless and something or someone was calling him.
+He knew he should have stayed, but he was restless and something or someone called to him.
 He wandered the wind just floating from shadow to shadow.
 He landed, and crept through the brush.
-As soon as he had a rush surrounded him.
-He smelt sweet perfume on the wind, he was familiar with the scent and his stomach turned.
+As soon as he did a rush of sound surrounded him.
+He smelt sweet perfume on the wind, his stomach turned at the familiar fragrance.
 Ayana, that was her perfume.

 “No, No” He whispered.

-As he spoke he saw her step out.
+As he spoke, through Socrates, he saw her step out.
 He steadied his voice, deepening the tone to not reveal seeing her.
 He had to act normal.

-“I see that I am surrounded and as I am foreigner in your land I suppose you would like to tell me why you all are pointing guns at me?”
+“I see that I am surrounded.
+I am foreigner in your land but I can’t imagine any crime I have committed.
+I suppose you would like to tell me why you all are pointing guns at me?”

 “You, my friend, will regret this,” he retorted.